m3o/org/design/store.md

 storage.
 For example, an etcd implementation would contain the nodes of the cluster.
 A SQL implementation could contain one or more connection strings.

-`Namespace` allows multiple isolated stores to be kept in one beacked, if supported.
+`Namespace` allows multiple isolated stores to be kept in one backend, if supported.
 For example, multiple tables in a SQL store.

 `Prefix` and `Suffix` set a global prefix/suffix on all keys.